Delicious & Easy Vegetarian BBQ Recipes

 Summer is here!
 And that means spending time in the backyard and BBQ-ing our favorite summer treats.

-From a yogic perspective, it’s important to not only keep the body healthy during times of celebration, but to also consider other implications of diet.
+From a yogic perspective, it’s important to not only keep the body healthy, but to also consider other implications of our diet.
 Ahimsa, the first ethical principle of yoga, translates to nonviolence in thoughts, action, or deed — and this includes what we choose to put in our bodies.

 Traditionally in a yogic lifestyle, it is recommended to abstain from eating animals for the purposes of: